Skip to main content

 Key editor

-This feature is available only in the Web and mobile projects.
+This feature is available only in Web and mobile projects.

-Key editor can be used to modify key name, description, make it plural, assign it to filenames, and tweak other attributes.
-To access the Key editor, click on the key name itself:
+The key editor allows you to modify key names, descriptions, plural forms, assigned filenames, and other attributes.
+To access the key editor, click on a key name in the project editor.

-Only project admins can edit project translation keys.
-Keys editing can be globally deactivated in the project settings by adjusting the Allow key editing option and setting it to Disabled.
+Only contributors with Manage keys permission can edit translation keys.
+Additionally, key editing can be globally disabled in project settings by setting Allow key editing to Disabled.

-You can also open the key editor by clicking the Add key button or pressing Ctrl+K on your keyboard.
-In this case, the key editor will contain the default setting values and you will be able to create the new key from scratch.
-Alternatively, you can copy existing keys by using the Duplicate key icon next to the key name, and then adjust only the required fields.
+You can also open the key editor by clicking Add key or pressing Ctrl+K. This will open a new key editor with default settings, allowing you to create a key from scratch.
+To create a copy of an existing key, click the Duplicate key icon next to the key name and modify only the necessary fields.

 General options

-2. Base language value — translation value for the base language.
-This value can be empty.
+2. Base language value — the translation value for the base language.
+This field can be left empty.

-3. Run automations when saving this key — enable automations during key creation.
+3. Run automations when saving this key — enables automations during key creation.

-4. Platforms to be associated with the key.
-Different platforms have different file export formats, and each key can be assigned to one or multiple platforms.
+4. Platforms — specify which platforms the key is associated with.
+Different platforms use different file export formats, and a key can be assigned to one or multiple platforms.

-6. Tags — add existing key tags or create new ones to facilitate filtering and exporting.
+6. Tags — assign existing tags or create new ones to help with filtering and exporting.

-7. Add another key — turn this setting on to keep the dialog window open after you click the Create button.
-This may be useful when adding/editing multiple keys in a row.
+7. Add another key — keeps the dialog window open after clicking Create, useful when adding or editing multiple keys in a row.

-8. Once you are ready, click the Create button or press Ctrl+Enter to apply the changes.
+8. Once everything is set, click Create or press Ctrl+Enter to save the changes.

 Advanced options

-1. This key requires plural forms — tick this option if the target key should have plural forms.
-Lokalise will automatically add the necessary plural forms for each language but you can further adjust it as explained in the Language settings article.
+1. This key requires plural forms — enable this option if the key requires pluralization.
+Lokalise will automatically generate the necessary plural forms for each language, but they can be further adjusted in Language settings.

-2. Assigned to file — assign the key to a file on a per-platform basis.
-In the example above the key is assigned to a %LANG_ISO%.yaml file on Web platform.
-Learn more in the Project and Filenames articles.
+2. Assigned to file — specify the file to which the key should be assigned on a per-platform basis.
+For example, a key assigned to %LANG_ISO%.yaml will be included in YAML files for the Web platform.
+More details can be found in the Project and Filenames articles.

 Custom attributes